5 from 30 votes

 How to Make Instant Pot Zuppa Toscana

-1. Set your Instant Pot to Sauté mode.
-Once it's hot, add the 16oz of Italian sausage and cook for 3 to 4 minutes, breaking it up with a spoon until it's nicely browned.
+1. Brown the sausage: Set your Instant Pot to Sauté mode.
+Once it's hot, add the Italian sausage and cook for 3 to 4 minutes.
+Break it up with a spoon as you go until it's nicely browned.

-2. Next, add 8oz of chopped bacon and continue cooking for another 2 to 3 minutes, stirring occasionally, until the bacon is browned and just starting to crisp.
+2. Add the bacon: Throw in your chopped bacon and cook for another 2 to 3 minutes.
+Stir it occasionally until the bacon is browned and just starting to get that perfect crisp.

-3. Stir in the 1 cup diced onion and 3 cloves minced garlic.
-Sauté for 2 to 3 minutes, or until the onion becomes soft, translucent, and begins to brown.
+3. Sauté the onion and garlic: Stir in the diced onion and minced garlic.
+Sauté for 2 to 3 minutes until the onion is soft and translucent.

-4. Pour in 2 cups chicken broth, and use a wooden spoon to scrape up any browned bits from the bottom of the pot-this adds rich flavor and prevents a burn warning.
+4. Deglaze the pot: Pour in the chicken broth and use a wooden spoon to scrape up all those yummy browned bits from the bottom.

-5. Add the 1lb sliced red potatoes, spreading them out evenly in the broth.
+5. Layer your potatoes: Add the sliced red potatoes, spreading them out so they're mostly submerged in the broth.

-6. Secure the lid and set the Instant Pot to Manual (Pressure Cook) on High for 15 minutes.
-When the timer goes off, perform a quick release to immediately release the remaining pressure.
+6. Pressure cook: Secure the lid and set your Instant Pot to Manual (Pressure Cook) on High for 15 minutes.
+As soon as the timer goes off, do a quick release to let the steam out.

-7. Carefully remove the lid and stir in the 16oz half and half and 3 cups chopped kale.
-Let the soup sit on Keep Warm mode for 10 to 15 minutes, stirring occasionally, to allow the kale to wilt and the flavors to meld before serving.
+7. Finish with the kale and cream: Carefully open the lid and stir in the half and half and chopped kale.
+Let the soup sit on the Keep Warm mode for about 10 to 15 minutes.

 Alternate Method: Crock Pot